npalladino100/ec327-project/README.md

 Runs java programs or python scripts.

 ### file navigation and editing
-Press `C-x C-j` and a popup will show the current directory, which can be navigated using the keyboard or mouse.

-If you prefer to use the keyboard, use `C-x C-f` to get an interactive file navigator.
+Press `C-x C-f` to open a file or create a new file.

 Press `C-x o` to switch windows.
 If there are more than two windows, each will have a numbered label and pressing the corresponding number on your keyboard switches the cursor to that window.